 - Historic Oregon Newspapers: Digital scans of newspapers from around Oregon from as early as 1840 through 1922.
 Many of these newspapers are from small towns and new titles are being added every year.

 - Chronicling America: An archive of selected newspapers from many states, covering the years 1836-1922.
-Check out our blog post about this great resource, Chronicling America: Newspapers from 1836-1922.

 - New York Times Historical (1851-2009) and New York Times (1980-present): These two resources cover the dates 1851 to the present and are good sources for obituaries of people of national and international prominence.